ricky-lv426/data_spec_demo/data-specification.md

 Notes

 - This is a small demo script with reasonable defaults.
 If you want different average heights, alternative BP thresholds, or another rule for selecting weight/BP (e.g. mean instead of latest), edit `scripts/derive_patient_status.py` accordingly.

+See also

+- [Scripts documentation](scripts/README.md) — detailed usage and assumptions for the scripts in the `scripts/` folder.
+This file is included in the published site and linked here for convenience.